google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 With a polyfill, yes.
 See [Browser support](#support).

-**What security features does Shadow DOM provide?**
+**What security features does shadow DOM provide?**

 Shadow DOM is not a security feature.
 It's a lightweight tool for scoping CSS and hiding away DOM trees in component.
 If you want a true security boundary, use an `<iframe>`.

-**Does a web component have to use Shadow DOM?**
+**Does a web component have to use shadow DOM?**

 Nope!
-You don't have to create web components that use Shadow DOM.
+You don't have to create web components that use shadow DOM.
 However, authoring [custom elements that use Shadow DOM](#elements) means you can take advantage of features like CSS scoping, DOM encapsulation, and composition.

 **What's the difference between open and closed shadow roots?**